1L Treatment: Induction and Maintenance

 • With pre-existing neurological conditions

-bCurrent randomized trials are evaluating whether brain MRI surveillance alone is non-inferior to MRI surveillance plus PCI on overall survival.4
+bCurrent randomized trials are evaluating whether brain MRI surveillance alone is non-inferior to MRI surveillance plus PCI on overall survival.7

-• Combination chemotherapy with immunotherapy is recommended for eligible patients with ES-SCLC1,4,a
+• Chemotherapy in combination with immunotherapy is an option for eligible patients with ES-SCLC4,7

 COMBINATION CHEMOTHERAPY + IMMUNOTHERAPY